-Certain of our Legacy Owners, including affiliates of Beekman, our Chief Executive Officer, Austin Singleton, LMI Holding, LLC and Dr. A. Derrill Crowe, have indicated an interest in purchasing up to an aggregate of \$12.7 million of shares of our Class A common stock in this offering at the initial public offering price per share.
-In addition, Regal Marine Industries, Inc., one of our boat manufacturers, has indicated an interest in purchasing up to \$500,000 of shares of our Class A common stock in this offering at the initial public offering price per share.
+Certain of our affiliates, including affiliates of Beekman, our Chief Executive Officer, Austin Singleton, and LMI Holding, LLC, have indicated an interest in purchasing up to an aggregate of \$9.7 million of shares of our Class A common stock in this offering at the initial public offering price per share.
 However, because indications of interest are not binding agreements or commitments to purchase, these parties may elect to purchase more, less or no shares in this offering or the underwriters may elect to sell more, less or no shares in this offering to these parties.
 The number of shares of Class A common stock available for sale to the general public will be reduced to the extent these parties purchase shares of Class A common stock in the offering.
 The underwriters will receive the same discount from any Class A common stock purchased by these parties as they will from any other shares of Class A common stock sold to the public in this offering.
 Any shares purchased by such parties in this offering will be subject to a 180-day lock-up agreement with the underwriters.